Course Catalog

 Open to 9, 10, 11, 12

-Jazz Band is a co-curricular course that is open to all students enrolled in the band program, grades 9-12.
-Jazz Band meets two times per week during zero hour and focuses on learning to play different styles, including swing, blues, funk, rock, bebop, and Latin.
-Students also grow in their knowledge of music theory and apply that knowledge in particular through improvisation.
-Jazz students also have the opportunity to join smaller ensembles including the Jazz Combo.
+Jazz Band is a co-curricular course open to all students enrolled in the band program and to those who play guitar, piano, or bass.
+Jazz Band meets twice per week during zero hour and focuses on learning to play various styles, including swing, blues, funk, rock, bebop, and Latin.
+Students also deepen their knowledge of music theory and apply it through improvisation and performance.
+The Jazz Band performs at concerts and special events throughout the school year.

 Pep Band